MarcusP-P/WindowsInstall/README.md

 Basic configuration is at the top level:

 * `ComputerName`: [optional] change the name of the computer
 * `InstallWsl`: [optional] a boolean to install WSL.
 If you are on Windows 2004 or later, it will automatically enable WSL2.
-Default: `false`
+Default: `false` _prefer to use exec wsl --install for now_
 * `TaskStages`: [optional] an array of task stages.
 At the end of each stage, the script will exit.
   * `StageNumber`: [required] the number of this stage.
     These are executed in ascending numerical order, starting with zero.
 If there is a missing stage, we will load the next highest number.
 At the moment, the script processes each script sequentially